-As part of Orange Pi zero tutorials I have been writing about getting a rootfilesystem, flashing it to the sd card, remote access to the Orange Pi, LED control from sys interface etc. We all know that the AllWinner chip which the Orange Pi Zero uses has an inbuilt IR controller but Did you know that The Orange Pi Zero Interface board has an IR receiver on board?.
-Yes you dont need to get your own IR receiver here, everything is there already and all you got to do is get the software part ready and then you are done.
+As part of Orange Pi zero tutorials I have been writing about getting a rootfilesystem, flashing it to the sd card, remote access to the Orange Pi, LED control from sys interface etc. We all know that the AllWinner chip which the Orange Pi Zero uses has an inbuilt IR controller, but did you know that the Orange Pi Zero Interface board has an IR receiver on board?
+Yes, you do not need to get your own IR receiver here, everything is there already and all you got to do is get the software part ready and then you are done.
 For setting up this you need the following hardware.

 Orange Pi Zero

 Infrared control in Linux is handled by project LIRC .
 LIRC allows you to decode and send infra-red signals of many commonly used remote controls.
 The most important part of LIRC is the lircd daemon, which decodes IR signals received by the device drivers and provides the information on a socket.
 It also accepts commands for IR signals to be sent if the hardware supports this.
 The second daemon program called lircmd, will connect to lircd and translate the decoded IR signals to mouse movements.
 You can e.g., configure X11 to use your remote control as an input device.
 In this tutorial we are focusing only on the lircd daemon .

 root@orangepizero:~# cat /etc/armbian-release BOARD=orangepizero BOARD_NAME="Orange Pi Zero" VERSION=5.25 LINUXFAMILY=sun8i BRANCH=default ARCH=arm IMAGE_TYPE=stable

 In the Armbian version mentioned above the IR kernel module for Orange Pi is not loaded default so we need to load the module ourselves.

 After loading the module check if the device node is created and if that exist you can test the incoming IR signal.